I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

-10 Great Drinking Songs
+10 Songs About Drinking

 Being part of the "Baby Boomer" generation, the music I love tends to be older.
 However, not everything here is from back in the day.
 In fact, I would be very surprised to meet a person who knows all of these songs.

 1. "One Bourbon One Scotch One Beer" —George Thorogood